eduardoamendola/CloudFormation/README.md

 * CFN tags every resource it can, so given an instance you should be able to lookup the tags and get me the stack ARN.

+### Tags

+CFN tags every resource it can, so given an instance you should be able to lookup the tags and get me the stack ARN.

 There are 3 tags that are added by cfn by default:

 aws:cloudformation:logical-id